 Scheie syndrome is the mildest form of mucopolysaccharidosis type 1.
 The syndrome is transmitted as an autosomal recessive trait.
-That means that both parents must pass along the defective gene for the offspring to have the disease.
+If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.

 Symptoms may not appear until age 4 or 5, and may include:

 A physical exam may show signs of:

 An eye exam will show cloudy corneas and retinal pigmentation.

 Urine tests will be done.
 Persons with Scheie syndrome have increased amounts of dermatan and heparan sulfate in their urine.
 See: Urine dermatan sulfate

 Other tests may include: